danielmutong/self-drive/cpp_files/readme.txt

-This self-driving car algorithm is built using OpenCV for C++.
+This self-driving and lane detection algorithms are built using OpenCV for C++.

 Breakdown:
 1) The game window is found with the help of Xdo library
 2) Each frame is passed as a Mat file and initally resized and turned into grayscale